St. Paul Personal Injury Lawyer

 • Driving under the influence of drugs or alcohol

-• Dangerous roadways and intersections, including I-94 at Snelling Avenue North and Lexington Pkwy N and Concordia Ave
+• Dangerous roadways and intersections, including I-94 at Snelling Avenue North, and Lexington Pkwy N at Concordia Ave

-Premises liability accidents refer to accidents arising from a dangerous or defective condition on another person’s land or property, including commercial properties such as restaurants, malls, and grocery stores and private locations, such as a friend’s home.
+Premises liability accidents occur because of dangerous or defective conditions on another person's land or property.
+This includes commercial properties, such as restaurants, malls, and grocery stores, as well as private locations, such as a friend's home.

-Yet, while there is a wide range of dangerous conditions that give rise to a premises liability claim, they often tend to result from:
+While a wide range of dangerous conditions can lead to premises liability claims, most commonly they result from:

 • Wet floors